ESGF/esgf-user-support/docs/user_guide.rst

 Download data using Globus Online
 ---------------------------------

-ESGF is starting to enable `Globus <https://www.globus.org/>`_ as one of the options for downloading data to the user personal laptop.
+ESGF provides limited support for `Globus <https://www.globus.org/>`_ as one of the options for downloading data to the user personal laptop.
 When available, Globus allows for easier, faster and more reliable downloads.
 "Globus Download" will show up as an additional access option when datasets are found by the ESGF Search, and when those datasets are saved in the Data Cart.
+Globus is available at the major replica sites (show all replicas) but not all distributed original data sites as these often are unable to run the Globus endpoints.

 Setup Globus
 ^^^^^^^^^^^^
 * Sign up for a `Globus Account <https://auth.globus.org/p/login?client_name=globus_webapp&redirect_uri=%2Fv2%2Foauth2%2Fauthorize%3Fclient_id%3D89ba3e72-768f-4ddb-952d-e0bb7305e2c7%26client_name%3Dglobus_webapp%26scope%3Durn%253Aglobus%253Aauth%253Ascope%253Aauth.globus.org%253Aview_identities%2520urn%253Aglobus%253Aauth%253Ascope%253Anexus.api.globus.org%253Agroups%2520urn%253Aglobus%253Aauth%253Ascope%253Atransfer.api.globus.org%253Aall%26response_type%3Dtoken%26redirect_uri%3Dhttps%253A%252F%252Fwww.globus.org%252Fapp%252Flogin%26redirect_name%3DGlobus%2520Web%2520App%26state%3Do5freyqqm7l%26signup%3D1&response_type=token&client_id=89ba3e72-768f-4ddb-952d-e0bb7305e2c7&scope=urn%3Aglobus%3Aauth%3Ascope%3Aauth.globus.org%3Aview_identities+urn%3Aglobus%3Aauth%3Ascope%3Anexus.api.globus.org%3Agroups+urn%3Aglobus%3Aauth%3Ascope%3Atransfer.api.globus.org%3Aall&signup=1&redirect_name=Globus+Web+App>`_  (free)
-* Install the `Globus Connect Personal <https://www.globus.org/globus-connect-personal>`_  client on their machine (click-through)
+* If you intend to transfer to your local system, you must install the `Globus Connect Personal <https://www.globus.org/globus-connect-personal>`_  client on your machine (click-through).
+Skip this step if you plan to use an institutional Globus endpoint as a destination, such as a university or laboratory computing center.
+Please contact your local admin for information on the endpoint.
-* Additionally, to use the Python scripts (download option #2 below), the user needs to upload their public ssh key to the Globus site (`see instructions <https://docs.globus.org/faq/ssh-keys-and-x509-certs/>`_ )
+* To use the Python scripts (download option #2 below), the user needs to upload their public ssh key to the Globus site (`see instructions <https://docs.globus.org/faq/ssh-keys-and-x509-certs/>`_ ) and install the `Globus CLI  <https://docs.globus.org/cli/installation/>`_, also available on conda-forge via the globus-cli Python package.

 Globus Transfer
 ^^^^^^^^^^^^^^^